cristsr/cristsr/README.md

 Backend developer
 -----------------

-I've been learning to code for 5 years, I am a software engineer with a passion for backed development.
+I am a software engineer with 5 years of experience as a backend developer, passionate about developing solutions using the best practices.

 * 🌍  I'm based in Bogota
 * ✉️  You can contact me at [styven21121@gmail.com](mailto:styven21121@gmail.com)